Skip to content

 Example:

 "Harper's January" at the Yale University Art Gallery is a print by Edward Penfield that has both significant text and visual content.
+As there is visual content which is not text, but all text is necessarily visual, the textual content is part_of the visual content.

 {